trillion-repos/trillion-quick-reference/springBoot.md

 |                                   |
 |`@DataMongoTest`                   | Use in combination with SpringRunner for testing MongoDB components; uses in-memory MongoDB by default

+### Testing Resources
+A `resources` directory can be created within the `test` directory of a project to list out different resources for testing.
+One important one is a specific test `application.properties`.
+Where you can set up different database connections only for testing usage.

 ### Sample SpringBoot with frontend
 ```